 Colorado Personal Taxes

-Individual income taxes in Colorado are a flat rate of 4.63 percent of federally adjusted taxable income, with some modifications.
+Individual income taxes in Colorado are a flat rate of 4.63% of federal taxable income, with some modifications.
+Colorado is one of just 8 states having a single-rate tax structure.
 Local governments in Colorado do not assess income taxes.

-The State of Colorado levies a 2.9 percent sales tax on all non-food retail sales.
+The State of Colorado levies a 2.9% sales tax on all non-food retail sales.
 Cities, counties, and special districts are permitted to collect additional local sales tax by public referendum.
-Combined sales tax rates average about 6.5 percent statewide, but vary by specific location.
-Exact rates can be found at www.revenue.state.co.us/PDF/drp1002.pdf
+Colorado state sales tax rate is the lowest of the states that levy sales tax.
+Exact rates can be found at www.colorado.gov.

-Residential property is assessed at 7.96 percent of market value in 2009 (it fluctuates from year to year due to a statutory formula that specifies shares of revenue from commercial versus residential property).
+Residential property is assessed at 7.96% of market value in 2009, (it fluctuates from year to year due to a statutory formula that specifies shares of revenue from commercial versus residential property).
 The mill levy, which is the tax rate on each dollar of assessed valuation, varies within the state.
 For 2008, the average total mill levy for the state was 72.748 mills.
 This figure includes counties, municipalities, school districts, and other special districts.
 The countywide average of local mill levies in 2008 was 52.705 mills.
-Mill levies for cities and counties in Colorado can be found in the Colorado Economic and Demographic Information System (CEDIS), which is maintained by the Department of Local Affairs on their web site: http://dola.colorado.gov/dpt/state_assessed/index.htm
+Mill levies for cities and counties in Colorado can be found in the Colorado Economic and Demographic Information System (CEDIS), which is maintained by the Colorado Department of Local Affairs .